vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

 Whenever a host is required to perform certain actions in a specific order, be sure to explicitly track the state and verify that the next step is consistent.
 Good examples of what might need to be checked

-1. If host claims some number of tx inputs/outputs, make sure you receive exactly that amount, not more and not less
+1. If the host claims some number of tx inputs/outputs, make sure you receive exactly that amount, not more and not less
 2. If the host needs to send multiple transaction inputs and outputs and you have to process inputs before outputs, make sure the host cannot send additional input after it received an output.
 3. Check that once you finished an action (signing), the attacker cannot resume with additional data (which might be empty).
 This is important, because usually signing "closes" some hash contexts (or destroy some other data) and re-running `SignTx(CONTINUE, empty data)` might, therefore, yield either crash or produce a signature of some different data.
 In general, after finishing a request you should wipe the context variable
 4. If you do not reset UI after sending APDU (for example, because you displayed an address and now you are waiting for another APDU containing tx amount), make sure your button handlers fire just once -- a user might press the buttons multiple times.
 A general recommendation would be to always reset UI with APDU response.
 Additionally, you can guard your app against itself (and against bad SDK) with tracking whether it should be in IO/UI phase and assert on it in APDU/UI handlers.

-An (somewhat contrived) example of problematic button handlers
+A (somewhat contrived) example of problematic button handlers

 ``` c
 void handle_sign_message(...) {